seanlee04/Chess/README.md

 ## Introduction

-This chess game, built using C++, offers an engaging experience with both text-based and graphical interfaces, designed for human players.
+Step into the world of C++ programming through this immersive chess game, offering an engaging experience with both text-based and graphical interfaces.
 It provides a solid foundation for exploring game mechanics, object-oriented design, and efficient use of data structures.
 The game supports various player configurations, delivering a fun and interactive experience while showcasing the power of C++ in implementing complex systems.

 ## Game Features